Review | National Philharmonic premieres ‘A Knee on the Neck,’ a powerful tribute to George Floyd

 The choral elements — and there were many — were also beautifully set.
 Choral music comes naturally to Hailstork, who started out in Albany, N.Y., as a boy soprano singing in choirs, and has spent most of his career composing works for chorus and orchestra.

-Mezzo-soprano J’Nai Bridges (for whom Hailstork has previously composed), tenor Norman Shankle and baritone Ken Overton each gave splendid performances, each with moments of individual brilliance.
+Mezzo-soprano J’Nai Bridges (for whom Hailstork has previously composed), tenor Norman Shankle and baritone Kenneth Overton each gave splendid performances, each with moments of individual brilliance.
 But they were most beguiling when their lines were braided together, or swept up in dialogue with the colossus of the chorus.

 Bridges was especially gripping throughout the performance, her mastery put to full use in the suite’s opening section, “A Black Mother’s Commandment” — a poetic distillation of “The Talk” given by Black parents to their children.
 She fully inhabited the anguish of a mother begging her son to “do what they tell you because they are the law at that moment,” but imparted to it an angelic glow.

-Note: A previous version of this article misstated when the show occurred.
-It was Saturday, not Friday.
-It also incorrectly shortened Kenneth Overton’s first name to Ken.
-The article has been corrected.